C Programming Library Functions Online Test, C Programming Mock Test

 string.h is the header in the C standard library for the C programming language which contains macro definitions, constants, and declarations of functions and types used not only for string handling but also various memory handling functions.Incorrect

-scanf() or atoi() function can be used to convert a string like “436” in to integer.
+Question 29 of 2929.
+Questionscanf() or atoi() function can be used to convert a string like “436” in to integer.
+Correct

 scanf is a function that reads data with specified format from a given string stream source.